 We may change our investment strategy, operating policies, dividend policy, and/or asset allocations without shareholder consent and/or in a manner in which shareholders, analysts, and capital markets may not agree with us.

-A change in our investment strategy or asset allocation may materially change our exposure to interest rate and/or credit risk, default risk and real estate market fluctuations.
-These changes could have a material impact on our ability to continue to pay a dividend at a level that we had previously paid before the change in strategy.
+A change in our investment strategy or asset allocation may materially change our exposure to interest rate and/or credit risk, default risk, and real estate market fluctuations.
+These changes could have a material impact on our ability to continue to pay dividends at a level that we had previously paid before the change in strategy.
 Furthermore, if any change in investment strategy, asset allocation, operating or dividend policy is perceived negatively by the markets or analysts covering our stock, our stock price may decline.
 Part of our investment strategy includes deciding whether to reinvest payments received on our existing investment portfolio.
-Based on market conditions, our leverage, and our liquidity profile, we may decide to not reinvest the cash flows we receive from our investment portfolio.
-If we retain, rather than reinvest these cash flows, the size of our investment portfolio and the amount of net interest income generated by our investment portfolio will likely decline.
-In addition, if the assets we acquire in the future earn lower yields than the assets we currently own, our reported earnings per share will likely decline over time as the older assets pay down or are sold.
+Based on market conditions, our leverage, and our liquidity profile, we may decide not to reinvest the cash flows we receive from our investment portfolio, or we may pursue alternate investment strategies.
+If we retain, rather than reinvest, these cash flows, the size of our investment portfolio and the amount of net interest income generated by our investment portfolio will likely decline.
+In addition, if the new assets we acquire in the future earn lower yields than the assets we currently own, our reported earnings per share will likely decline over time as the older assets pay down or are sold.

 Legal & Regulatory